 The Supplier grants to Reuters, for and on behalf of the Reuters Group, a non-exclusive, royalty free, world-wide license to use the Credit Data solely in accordance with the provisions of this Agreement.
 Reuters will provide the Supplier with a list of its subsidiaries and authorized distributors promptly on reasonable written request of the Supplier.

-For the purposes of this Agreement, “use” means: (a) to make the Credit Data available to Subscribers; and (b) for internal purposes including development, help desk support, marketing, sales and demonstration purposes;
+For the purposes of this Agreement, “use” means: (a) to make the Credit Data available to Subscribers through the Credit Product; and (b) for internal purposes including development, help desk support, marketing, sales and demonstration purposes;

 Reuters may not alter, modify and translate the Credit Data except that Reuters may modify the layout of the Credit Data to fit within the scale of presentation of Credit Product from time to time.
 Reuters shall not offer the Credit Data as a stand alone product but always in the Credit Product.